 - If the potential subject has a court-appointed guardian who has been charged with making medical decisions for the potential subject, the potential subject cannot legally provide informed consent for him/herself, regardless of the subject's capacity to understand the research.

 - If there is not a relevant court-appointed guardian and the study team determines the subject has consent capacity pursuant to the IRB-approved assessment procedures, the subject should consent/authorize for him or herself.

 - If the study team determines and documents that the subject does not have consent capacity pursuant to the IRB-approved assessment procedures, a LAR must provide consent for the subject's participation.

-Pursuant to Indiana law IC 16-36-1-5, the following individuals may serve as a LAR, in the following order of priority:
+Pursuant to Indiana Code 16-36-1-5, the following individuals may serve as an LAR, in the following order of priority: